 2. Soak it up at the Banff Upper Hot Springs

-3. Walk the ancient icefields
+3. Walk along the famous Columbia Icefield

 View this post on Instagram

-4. Snowshoe at Johnson Lake
+4. Visit Johnson Lake

 5. Take in the views at Sulphur Mountain

-Overlooking the charming town of Banff, Sulphur Mountain is best experienced from above.
-Enjoy the journey up by riding the iconic Banff Gondola.
-The views will leave you speechless!
-Once you’ve reached the summit, explore the gorgeous snow-covered trails and breathe in the fresh alpine air.
 If you have time to explore more of Sulphur Mountain, consider visiting Cave and Basin National Historic Site – a natural thermal spring cave.